 Videos provide the most reliable type of content right now to engage audiences and motivate them into action.
-From to company story explainers, videos can help you achieve different goals throughout the customer journey.
+From to company story explainers, videos can help you achieve different goals .

-However, not every style works as well for every kind , and boosting conversions is no easy task.
+However, not every style works as well for every kind of marketing objective, and boosting conversions is no easy task.

 In this piece, we'll talk about a handful of popular marketing video styles, what makes them tick, and tell you what makes them so effective in helping convert potential customers in different stages of a sales funnel.